 Here are seven questions to ask yourself about your business continuity offering:

-1Is my business continuity offering broad enough?
+Is my business continuity offering broad enough?

-2Am I complying with industry regulations and guidance?
+Am I complying with industry regulations and guidance?

-Does my business continuity offering focus on people as well as technology?
+Does my business continuity offer focus on people as well as technology?

 What triggers action?

 Does my business continuity plan consider contingencies?

 Have I tested the plan to make sure it works?

 Do I regularly meet with my clients to make necessary updates?

 1Keep Asking Questions

 But one thing you should never question is the value your MSP business contributes to the solution.
-The biggest business continuity mistake of all may be selling a “fill-in-the-blank” solution that gives your client a false sense of comfort.
-Both you and your clients need to understand that technology tools can’t replace the expertise from a knowledgeable business continuity solution provider.
+The biggest business continuity mistake may be selling a “fill-in-the-blank” solution that gives your client a false sense of comfort.
+Both you and your clients need to understand that technology tools can’t replace the expertise of a knowledgeable business continuity solution provider.
 Making that mistake may mean your client – and your business – may never recover.